williamnagels/cpptraining/slides/3_reference_semantics.md

 - Expresses single ownership
 - Own the pointer or own the resource
 - RAII (memory allocation, sockets, files, …)
-- NOT only memory, can provide custom destructor to deal with other types of resources.
+- NOT limited to memory, can provide custom destructor to deal with other types of resources.
----
-## std::shared_ptr
-- Expresses shared ownership
-- Multiple owners of a resource, either strong or weak ownership.

----
-TODO: example here. callback with weak_ptr to some object in guy who invokes CB and shared_ptr in owning obj

 ---
 ## Strategy pattern